zomux/multiagents-web/docs/2025_virtual_attnedance.md

 ## Virtual Poster Presentations

 Please check the [workshop page](/workshop) for accessing PDF files for all posters.
 Some authors have provided videos for their posters.

+Some of the paper authors have provided videos for their posters.
+You can find the videos on the workshop page.
+Also check out the following playlist for all pre-recorded video paper walkthroughs: [here](https://www.youtube.com/playlist?list=PLS-ey4EXniWlhJmZrugRZ_ubNvznmtGWA)